freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Jails -->` |ui-options| :menuselection:`--> Restart`.

 * The :guilabel:`Theme Selector` has been removed from the top navigation bar.
-The them is now selected in :menuselection:`Settings --> Preferences`.
+The theme is now selected in :menuselection:`Settings --> Preferences`.

 * The hostname of the system is now displayed under the iXsystems